vgurianov/uml-sp/docs/conception.md

 If object or class has SP-stereotype then it is considered as frame by [Marvin Minsky](https://en.wikipedia.org/wiki/Frame_(artificial_intelligence)).
 It much similar to description of ontology in [Protégé](http://protege.stanford.edu/publications/ontology_development/ontology101-noy-mcguinness.html).
 Not all classes are frames; most classes are defining of types of slots.
 Slots define semantics of these classes.
 A type is a set of value and authorized operations.

+## References
+Richter H. and Marz L. 2000 "Toward a standard process: The use of UML for designing simulation models."
+In *Proceedings of the 2000 Winter Simulation Conference*